pervognsen/bitwise/README.md

 My goal with Bitwise is to show that these things can be done much more simply and quickly than people realize if we strongly favor simplicity over marginal gains in feature completeness or performance.
 The goal is not to outdo or compete with any existing product;
-the goal is to show how things work with real working examples.
+the goal is to show how things work with real hardware and software.

+Bitwise will consist of educational videos, articles, and software/hardware source code.
+The code will be released into the public domain for everyone to study and extend as they see fit.
+Everything produced as part of the project is free of charge.
+I'm doing this project as a service to the community and neither ask nor accept financial donations.

 Despite the hardware focus, I want to make it clear almost nothing we do will require any special hardware or FPGA development boards for you to participate.
 All our development will be done with free tools that run on normal Windows, Linux or Mac computers.
 I will